Financial aid process:

 7. When is my financial aid disbursed to my account?
 When is a financial aid credit refunded to me?

 Financial aid is normally disbursed one week to two weeks after the start of a program.
-Any credit balance is then mailed or direct deposited to the student within 10 business days following the disbursement date.
+Any credit balance is then mailed or direct deposited to the student within 14 days following the disbursement date.
 If the student has not completed all required documents, this will delay the disbursement of funds.
-If you have not received your refund within 14 days of the disbursement date, please contact the financial aid office.
+If you have not received your refund within 14 days of the disbursement date, please contact Student Account Services at SAS@friends.edu or (316) 295-5630.

 8. I am a dependent student.
 How can a parent apply for the parent PLUS loan?

-In order to apply for the federal Direct Parent PLUS loan, a parent must have their own PIN number that they used to fill out the FAFSA.
-If mom/dad needs this number, go to www.pin.ed.gov and request a duplicate PIN.
-If the parent doesn’t have a PIN number, then mom/dad must apply for one.
+In order to apply for the federal Direct Parent PLUS loan, a parent must have their own Federal Student Aid ID (FSA ID) that they used to fill out the FAFSA.
+If mom/dad do not have an FSA ID, he/she can go to https://studentaid.gov/fsa-id and request one.

-The parent must also complete the Direct PLUS Request Form and return to Friends University by e-mail to apply4$@friends.edu or fax to 316-295-5703.
+To help us confirm the amount that the parent wanted to borrow, we request that the parent also complete the Direct PLUS Request Form and return to Friends University by email to financialaid@friends.edu or fax to 316-295-5703.
 The form can be found at www.friends.edu/online-forms.

 9. My parents took out a parent PLUS loan.
 Who is the credit refunded to?